rks101/eglinux/README.md

 Q. Is my root password set?
-A. `sudo -i` can be used to acquire root environment (privileged administrator).
+A. `sudo -i` can be used to acquire the root environment (privileged administrator).
 On Ubuntu and other Debian-based systems, the root password may not be set or may be locked.
 To check if the root password is set:
 ```
 rps@eg:~$ sudo -i                 <== get me root environment, if user rps is allowed/configured to do so